-The rel_op operators must get two scalar arguments, and the result is always true or false, these values are used to determine control flow.
+The rel_op operators must get two scalar arguments, and the result is always the integer 1 for true or the integer 0 false, these values are used to determine control flow.
 The bin_op operators can have arguments of any of three data types.